oleelnes/Sandbox/Reports/berkay.md

 for creating engaging and immersive experiences.
 I also appreciated the hands-on approach of the course, with plenty of opportunities to apply what I learned to project and through the project.

+I mainly worked with the animals, but unfortunately I ran out of time before I could integrate them into the environment.
+I left the things last minute as it was the exam weeks and I wasn't able to implement them on the terrain before the deadline.
+As a result, they remained unused.

 I had the opportunity to learn a wide range of concepts and techniques related to game design and development.
 I learned about the principles of game design and the different stages of the development process, from concept and planning to implementation and testing.
 I also learned about the technical aspects of game programming, such as data structures, algorithms, and software design patterns.